It is not being busy that matters but what you are being busy about.

 It is important to realize that quadrant III tasks can be prevented.

 Quadrant I, “urgent and important”, is a “must do” quadrant and everything that falls into it is both needed to be dealt with now and is important to do so.
 I like to think of this one as the “fire-person” quadrant as here is where disaster is kept at bay.
 Managers who never seem to have to enough time, but seem very committed to their job, invariably spend far too much time here.
 They spend more time reacting to problems than they do planning out how to prevent them happening in the first place.
-Every manager will need to spend some of time in quadrant I tasks: dealing with a serious complaint, a staff breakdown or some other important thing that forces normal work to instantly stop.
-However, for most work, if you are spending more than 10% of your time here, there is an underlying, and i would argue more important, issue that needs addressed.
+Every manager will need to spend some time in quadrant I tasks: dealing with a serious complaint, a staff breakdown or some other important thing that forces normal work to instantly stop.
+However, for most work, if you are spending more than 10% of your time here, there is an underlying and i would argue more important issue that needs addressed which is why aren’t you preventing crises and emergencies.
 It important to understand that a good manager is someone who deals well with important problems in the moment, but a great one is capable of preventing the problem from happening again.

 If you are spending more than 10% of your time in quadrant I then probably there is underlying issue to address.